Study GCSE in the UK

 If you’re planning to continue your studies to higher education, you may need GCSEs in certain subjects.
-Most universities and colleges will ask for five GCSEs grades A*- C, including English and maths, as well as A levels or comparable qualifications in case of top tier institutions.
+Most universities and colleges will ask for five GCSE grades A*- C, including English and maths, as well as A levels or comparable qualifications in case of top tier institutions.

-Applied GCSEs are designed to provide a more ‘hands-on’ approach and encourage you to apply your knowledge and understanding of a subject in a practical way.
+The applied GCSE in the UK is designed to provide a more ‘hands-on’ approach and encourage you to apply your knowledge and understanding of a subject in a practical way.
 They are comparable in size to two traditional GCSEs.

 These GCSEs are assessed to the same standard as the more academic GCSEs, although the work you produce will have a more practical emphasis.
 You will carry out your own investigations and will often produce a portfolio of work.